 Treatment development is another issue.
 When rare diseases are very rare and numbers are small, this can mean that the development of new and highly effective treatments is slow.
 There may even be no treatment that specifically targets that condition.
-For example, while there has been great excitement around the world about the novel therapies developed for haemophilia and the difference they make to reducing bleeds and quality of life, there is not yet a specific clotting factor concentrate that is suitable to treat factor V (5) deficiency and fresh frozen plasma may be used for treatment instead.
+For example, while there has been great worldwide excitement about the new therapies for haemophilia and the difference they make to reducing bleeds and quality of life, there is not yet a specific clotting factor concentrate that is suitable to treat factor V (5) deficiency and fresh frozen plasma may be used for treatment instead.